 Experiments at Down House

-The garden and surrounding landscape at Down House was once one of Charles Darwin's living laboratories.
+The garden and surrounding landscape at Down House once formed one of Charles Darwin’s living laboratories.
 It was here that he carried out experiments and made observations that would support his theories and help us all to understand the natural world.

 Find out how English Heritage staff recreated one of Darwin’s important studies into the movement of plants.

 Darwin and the Movement of Plants

 During the Victorian era it was generally believed that one of the chief differences between plants and animals is that plants don’t move.
 Charles Darwin conducted many painstaking experiments to support his theory to the contrary.
 He demonstrated, through endless observations, that plant movements are just so slow that they are almost invisible to the human eye.